 • Knots & Sailors’ Skills

-The first Clearwater Youth Empowerment Program was Young Women at the Helm was in 2001.
+The first Clearwater Youth Empowerment Program was Young Women at the Helm in 2001.
 The program was designed to encourage young women from the Hudson Valley without regular access to the river to get engaged in sailing and to see themselves as active role models and environmental leaders.
 The program ran over three days in mid-summer.
-Participants sampled experiential activities involving ecology, pollution, sailing and navigation.
+Participants sampled experiential activities involving ecology, pollution, sailing, and navigation.
 In 2009, the Youth Empowerment Programs expanded to include both Young Men at the Helm and LGBTQ+ Allies at the Helm (aka Queerwater), adding relevant speakers and topics for each group aboard.
 Since the inception of these programs, many of the participants have gone on to work onboard the Clearwater as crew members, as well as succeed in environmental, teaching, and maritime careers.

 Can I come back if I have participated in the program in a previous year?